 Luckily service was restored within about 30mins and by the time I got to my desk everything was back to normal.
 Phew

 However it reminded me of a hard lesson I learnt about five years ago when working at a company whose primary source of income was online sales from three different websites.

 It was early December, and the company’s websites went down.
 All three revenue streams, down.

 Initially we weren’t too stressed, thought it would just be a temporary glitch.
 After all we had outsourced the web hosting to a reputable company and were paying a pretty penny to do so.

 However after numerous support requests and phone calls, it ended up dragging on for twelve days.
 The hosting company eventually stopped answering phone calls, their own website and email services were offline and attempts to get in touch with them failed.
-Bugger
+Not soo good.

-Eventually service was restored just in time to salvage some sales, but we were way down on target, only just broke even, and went into the nororiously quiet start of the new year without the buffer that a good December usually provides.
+Eventually service was restored just in time to salvage some sales, but we were way down on target, only just broke even, and went into the notoriously quiet start of the new year without the buffer that a good December usually provides.
 Anyone that relies on retail sales for a living will tell you the pre christmas period is where a good portion of the years sales are made.
 Jan and Feb can be quiet months as peoples credit card bills start rolling in and they get settled back into the real world.